-The NRC faces challenges with regard to the increased number of nuclear facilities ceasing operation and management of decommissioning trust funds.
+The NRC faces challenges regarding the increased number of nuclear facilities ceasing operation and management of decommissioning trust funds.
 As such, the agency must deal with an ever-increasing amount of work associated with sites undergoing decommissioning.

 Readiness

 The NRC faces a challenge to strengthen its readiness to respond to future mission-affecting disruptions.